“The most compelling reason for recording children’s lore, for me, was to leave a picture, for future

 generations, of how the children of today amuse themselves in their own free time.”

 The Opies collected books, toys and information about the folklore of children and adults, especially children's language, traditions and play culture.
 Their archive is largely made up of papers, newspaper cuttings and sound recordings from the period c.1930–1999, plus some earlier materials.
 The archive materials were deposited at several repositories by Iona Opie – the Bodleian Libraries at the University of Oxford, the Folklore Society Archives in London, and the British Library, London.
 These materials are complemented by the Opie Collection of Children’s Literature which is also at the Bodleian Libraries.

-The Archive of Iona and Peter Opie at the Bodleain Library contains the bulk of the Opie papers.
+The Archive of Iona and Peter Opie at the Bodleian Library contains the bulk of the Opie papers.
 There are a total of 362 boxes, divided into children's papers, working files, publications, professional correspondence, personal papers, and collected materials and miscellaneous.
 Bodleian Archives and Manuscripts gives an overview of the collection and provides a description of the boxes and files.

 Manuscript image from Bodleian Libraries, University of Oxford, MS. Opie 10

 Series A, the children's papers, contains the responses of an estimated 10,000 children from schools all over Britain to a series of surveys undertaken by the Opies in the period c.1950–1980.
 Boxes 1–37 and 44–46 have been digitised by the Bodleian and are in the process of being catalogued to item level by researchers at the University of Sheffield.
 The catalogued images are accessible on this website and will be added to as this work progresses.